 - Scarring.
 The incision scar from a tummy tuck is permanent, but is placed along the easily hidden bikini line.
 The length and visibility of the scar will vary from person to person.

 - Tissue necrosis.
 During a tummy tuck, fatty tissue deep within your skin in the abdominal area might get damaged or die.
 Smoking increases the risk of tissue necrosis.
-Depending on the size of the area, skin might heal on its own within weeks or require a surgical touch-up procedure.
+Depending on the size of the area, tissue might heal on its own within weeks or require a surgical touch-up procedure.

 - Changes in skin sensation.
 During a tummy tuck, the repositioning of your abdominal tissues can affect superficial sensory nerves in the abdominal area, and infrequently, in the upper thighs.
 You'll likely feel some reduced sensation or numbness.
-This usually diminishes in the months following the procedure.
+This usually diminishes in the months after the procedure.

-Like any other type of major surgery, a tummy tuck poses a risk of bleeding, infection and an adverse reaction to anesthesia
+Like any other type of major surgery, a tummy tuck poses a risk of bleeding, infection and an adverse reaction to anesthesia.

 Initially, you'll talk to a plastic surgeon about a tummy tuck.
 During your first visit, your plastic surgeon will likely:

 - Review your medical history.
 Be prepared to answer questions about current and past medical conditions.
-Talk about any medications you're taking or have taken recently, as well as any surgeries you've had.
+Talk about any medications you're taking or you have taken recently, as well as any surgeries you've had.
 Tell your doctor if you are allergic to any medications.
 If your desire for a tummy tuck is related to weight loss, your doctor will likely ask detailed questions about your weight gain and loss.

 - Do a physical exam.
 To determine your treatment options, the doctor will examine your abdomen.
 The doctor might also take pictures of your abdomen for your medical record.